Skip to content

 International students and scholars

 In late March, reports from other colleges and universities indicated that F-1 and J-1 student visas were being cancelled by the U.S. government and student SEVIS immigration records were being terminated without notice to the school or student and with few details provided.
 UW international student services staff began regular checks of SEVIS records and in early April identified students and recent graduates participating in post-graduation training who had been affected.
 UW staff has been contacting these students and graduates directly to provide resources.
-A statement was issued on April 7 about this situation and updated April 17 with the current count of affected students and recent graduates.
+A statement was issued on April 7 about this situation and subsequently updated as new information became available, including regarding actions by courts and the federal government.
+As of April 28, records for all affected UW students and recent graduates were restored by the federal government, however media reports indicate the administration is also developing a new system of reviewing these records so the University will continue to closely monitor the situation.

 University officials are not receiving any notifications from the government when they terminate the SEVIS record, but other schools indicate that students receive an email from the embassy or consulate where their visa was issued.
 If you are have an F-1 or J-1 student visa and receive an official e-mail or other official communication saying that your visa has been cancelled and you must leave the United States, please contact your campus’ international student services office immediately.
 Links for each campus office appear below.